Skip to main content

 Show answer

-Eye too long or cornea too curved; light focuses in front of the retina.
-Distant objects are blurred.
-Highly prevalent and rising; almost half of young adults globally.
+Eye too long or cornea too curved - too much refractive power, so light focuses in front of the retina and distant objects blur.
+Highly prevalent and rising (almost half of young adults globally).

 What is hyperopia?